LaunchCodeEducation/intro-to-professional-web-dev-wiki/Lesson-3-(Strings-&-Arrays).md

 # Lesson 3: Strings and Arrays

-## In the prep work this week (Chapters 7 & 8), the students learned:
+## In the prep work this week, the students learned:

 1. What strings and arrays represent and that strings are _immutable_.
 1. How to use bracket notation to: